vsp1601/log-monitor-script/README.md

 Added Feature:
   1. Configurations are same in both the code but in log-monitor-withEmail.py we have added a feature to email.
   2. Emails are sent based on the critical_keywords configured.
-  3. We have to configure the sender and receiver email address.